treble-maker123/tmux-config/README.md

 ### Application Commands

-All of the commands below are preceeded by ctrl + B
+All of the commands below are preceeded by the prefix `ctrl + B`.

+#### Sidebar

+Sidebar is a plugin that displays the current path in a tree directory.

+-   Toggle: TAB

 #### Pane